OpenSPP/documentation/docs/howto/developer_guides/custom_audit.md

 1. Navigate to the “Rule” page inside the “Audit Log” main menu.
 You will see that the audit rules are already in place.
 They are created when installing or upgrading the module “SPP Audit Config”.

-2. Select the Create button to add new rules.
+2. If you want to add a new rule, you can click the Create button to add new rules.

 3. To test the Audit Rule, go to Individual or Group Registry.

-4. Create or Update Registry.
+4. Create or Update a record from the Registry.

 5. You will see that an audit log will show in the bottom part of the page indicating the fields that were changed and their corresponding old and new values.
    ![](./custom_audit/1.png)

-6. Further, the audit logs can also be viewed by navigating to Audit Log then "Audit Log" main menu.
-This page will show all of the audit logs from every model that is indicated in the audit rules.
+6. Further, all audit logs can be viewed by accessing the Audit Log main menu, followed by the Audit -> Log menu item.
+This page displays audit logs from every model indicated in the audit rules.
    ![](custom_audit/2.png)

-7. Another way to see the audit logs is to select a record from Individual or Group Registry and click "Action" then click the “View Logs”.
+7. Audit logs for specific records can be accessed by selecting a record from the Individual or Group Registry, clicking "Action," and then choosing "View Logs."
    ![](./custom_audit/3.png)

 Note that when you add an audit rule to a model, it effectively patches a specialized function into the model's key events - create, write, and unlink.
 This function operates as a gatekeeper, first verifying if an audit rule is set for the specific model, then determining which events to log and fields to display in the audit log.